abgox/abyss/readme.md

 - Scoop's `persist` is powerful, but unfortunately, it has a limitation: it only works if the app data resides within the installation directory.
 - However, some apps store their data outside the installation directory, commonly in `$env:AppData`.
-- For such apps, this repository uses `New-Item -ItemType Junction` to link.
+- For such apps, they will use `New-Item -ItemType Junction` to link.
 - Taking [Helix](./bucket/Helix.json) as an example:
   - [Helix](./bucket/Helix.json) stores its data in `$env:AppData\helix`
   - It will link: `$env:AppData\helix` => `D:\Scoop\persist\Helix\helix`

 > [!Warning]
 >
-> - Some apps store data as files instead of directories, requiring SymboLink to link.
+> - Some apps store data as files instead of directories, requiring SymbolicLink to link.
-> - SymboLink requires administrator permission, so these apps will be added with the `Admin` tag.
+> - SymbolicLink requires administrator permission, so these apps will be added with the `Admin` tag.

 ---